postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 ### Viewing schema documentation

-If you are [designing an API](/docs/designing-and-developing-your-api/defining-an-api/) based on the OpenAPI 3.0 specification, Postman automatically creates documentation for your API based on your schema definition.
-The API documentation includes paths, variables, query parameters, response bodies and headers, and examples.
-The documentation also indicates which variables and parameters are required, along with default, minimum, and maximum values.
+If you are [designing an API](/docs/designing-and-developing-your-api/defining-an-api/) based on the OpenAPI 3.0 specification, Postman automatically creates documentation based on your schema definition.

+The API documentation includes complete API, path, and operation information, such as authentication methods, parameters, request bodies, response bodies and headers, and examples.
+The documentation also includes schema information for various data models, such as required attributes, default, minimum, and maximum values, and other constraints.

 To view the documentation for an OpenAPI 3.0 schema: